 Celebrate Lunar New Year in Houston

-Check out all the ways Houston is celebrating Lunar New Year.
-Whether it's watching lion dances, listening to traditional music or exploring the culinary offerings of Asiatown, there's something for everyone to enjoy.
-Families of all backgrounds can share the fun of these exciting cultural festivities and greet the year of the ox in style.
+Check out all the ways Houston is celebrating Lunar New Year in 2024.
+Whether it's watching lion dances, listening to traditional music, or exploring the culinary offerings of Asiatown, there's something for everyone to enjoy.
+Families of all backgrounds can share the fun of these exciting cultural festivities and greet the Year of the Dragon in style.

 All That and Dim Sum

 Great value is placed on the importance of Lunar New Year's Reunion Dinner, and there is no better time to indulge in some of your favorite Asian treats.
 From spring rolls and hand-pulled noodles to dumplings galore, local chefs will be serving up their finest fare to ensure an auspicious start to the year for you and your loved ones.
 Whatever you do, be sure to grab a piece of nian gao (New Year Cake) for luck, said to bring a better year than the last and even a few extra inches for growing children.
 For plenty of culinary recommendations, check out our guide to Asiatown.

 If you'd love to join in the party, we've got the answer.

 The Asia Society of Houston will ring in the Year of the Dragon with performances, arts and crafts activities, and food inspired by Lunar New Year traditions across Asia.
 Taking place from 11 a.m. to 4 p.m. on Feb.10, performances will include traditional lion dancers.
 Admission is free.

 The Houston Chinese Community Center invites all to join in their 2024 Lunar New Year Festival, on Feb.
 10, 10 am. - 4 p.m.
 This free, family outdoor event will host Lunar New Year merchandise, delicious food, and exciting performances to welcome in the Year of the Dragon!